 Comfort in a bowl.
 This soup is rich, creamy and has the best garnish in the world: Smoky Chipotle Parmesan French Fries!

-Preheat the oven to 425 degrees F.
+- Set the oven.
+Preheat the oven to 425°F.

+- Combine everything except the potatoes.
 In a large mixing bowl, combine the oil with the chipotles, Parmesan, paprika, lemon juice and salt, and set it aside.